 10 December 2018

-Mr Day was elected President by the MSA Board at the latest board meeting Sunday 25 November, having served as a member since 2008.
+Mr Day was elected President by the MS Australia Board at the latest board meeting Sunday 25 November, having served as a member since 2008.
 Mr Day is also the Chairman of Multiple Sclerosis Limited (MSL) which governs the delivery of specialist services for people living with multiple sclerosis and their carers in Victoria, New South Wales, Australian Capital Territory and Tasmania.

 Peter has extensive professional financial and general management experience in a range of industries including mining, manufacturing, food and financial services, along with a number of public interest areas.